chriskyfung/amp-affiliately-jekyll-theme/README.md

 There are different ways to install the theme -

 ### 1. Cloning the repository and updating settings

 1. Fork this repository and clone the forked repository.
 2. Update the `_config.yml` file as per your requirements.
 3. Add your posts to the `_posts` directory.
 4. Deploy to your own server or Github Pages (read **Deploying to GitHub Pages with GitHub Actions** ).

 ### 2. Set up as a remote theme and updating settings

-1. Add `gem "jekyll-remote-theme"` to your Gemfile to add the theme as a dependancy.
+1. Add `gem "jekyll-remote-theme"` to your Gemfile to add the theme as a dependency.
 2. run `bundle install` to install the plugin.
 3. Add the following to your site's _config.yml file to activate the plugin

    ```yaml
    plugins:
       - jekyll-remote-theme
    ```

 4. Add `remote_theme: chriskyfung/amp-affiliately-jekyll-theme` to your _config.yml file to set the site theme.
-5. Set site-wide options in your site's_config.yml.
+5. Set site-wide options in your site's `_config.yml` file.

-**Note**: You must update the jekyll-remote-theme plugin to v0.4.2 or higher if you use Jekyll 4.0+.
+**Note**: You must update the `jekyll-remote-theme` plugin to `v0.4.2` or higher if you use **Jekyll 4.0+**.

 You may also optionally specify a branch, tag, or commit to use by appending an @ and the Git ref (e.g., chriskyfung/amp-affiliately-jekyll-theme@v1.2.8).
 If you don't specify a Git ref, the master branch will be used.

 ### Deploying to GitHub Pages with GitHub Actions

 This theme includes Jekyll plugins that are not in the whitelist of Github Pages.
 If you are going to deploy it to your Github Pages, you need to deploy it via Github Action.
-The Action workflow is configured in the /.github/workflows/jekyll.yml which uses [helaili/jekyll-action@2.0.3](https://github.com/helaili/jekyll-action).
+The Action workflow is configured in the `/.github/workflows/jekyll.yml`, which uses [helaili/jekyll-action@2.0.3](https://github.com/helaili/jekyll-action).
 It needs access to a `JEKYLL_PAT` secret set with a Personal Access Token (needs public_repo scope).

 * * *